redhat-cip/software-factory/docs/deploy.rst

  - The Gerrit node: Hosts only the Gerrit service.
  - The Redmine node: Hosts only the Redmine service.
  - The Jenkins master node: Hosts Jenkins master and ZUUL services
- - The Jenkins slave node: Where Jenkins master will triggers the tests.
+ - The Jenkins slave node: Where Jenkins master will trigger the tests.
- - The gateway node: Host the REST based service to manage projects and the central authentication service as well as the Etherpad, Lodgeit, Apache reverse proxy for all services, and the SSO server.
+ - The gateway node: Hosts the REST based service to manage projects and the central authentication service as well as the Etherpad, Lodgeit, Apache reverse proxy for all services, and the SSO server.